Rotary Club of SoHo Hong Kong

-Rotary Club of SoHo Hong Kong is a Rotary Club under Rotary International District 3450.
+Rotary Club of SoHo Hong Kong (蘇豪香港扶輪社) is a Rotary Club under Rotary International District 3450.
 The club was chartered by Charter President Chris Tsang on 1 May 2012 and officially registered as a registered society under the Societies Ordinance of the Laws of Hong Kong in April 2013.

 We are a service organisation serving the community especially the youth and the underprivileged like single parent family and ethnic minorities.